tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 Now that you have seen which modules have newer versions available, let's update one of them to the latest version!

-### A note on _patching_
+### Patches: going beyond version number bumps

-Note that Terragrunt Pro can update not only the version numbers of your modules, but it can also discover and apply _patches_ which can automatically update other aspects of your code.
-This can be especially useful for:
+Note that Terragrunt Pro can update not only the version numbers of your modules, but it can also discover and apply _patches_ which can automatically update other aspects of your code: e.g., rename a variable, write a new file, etc.
+Under the hood, a patch is a YAML file that defines (a) what module and versions to target, (b) a series of shell commands to execute, and (c) a Docker container in which to run those commands.

+Any library maintainer can publish a patch for a specific release, and Terragrunt Pro can automatically find these patches, show them to you for review, and, with your approval, apply the patches as part of the update process.
+This is useful for:

 - **Backwards incompatible releases**: If a module maintainer made a backwards incompatible change in the latest release, such as renaming an input variable, that maintainer can create a patch that automatically updates your code to use the new input variable name.
 This makes upgrading across major versions much easier.

-- **Rolling out new functionality**: Sometimes, you want to roll out a change across multiple repos, such as updating the copyright year or adding a license file.
-You can create a patch file to do this.
+- **Rolling out new functionality**: Sometimes, you want to roll out a change across multiple repos, such as updating the copyright year, or adding a license file, or enabling a new feature for users of your library.
+You can create a patch file to automate this process.

+For more information on creating patches, check out the <a>patch file format documentation</a>.

 ### The update command

-To update a module, you can use the `update` command:
+To update a module to the latest version (including discovering and applying any patches for that version), you can use the `update` command:

 ```
 terragrunt update <ENV> [<MODULE>]